 The design possibilities of the text style are split into user-friendly tabs with the corresponding settings.

 In the font tab of the text style editor, the line color can be configured independently of the main font color.

 Under the font tab of the text style editor, a text highlighting color can be configured, as well as its offset relative to the baseline.

 Under the register behaviour in the text style editor, the minimum and maximum whitespace spacing can now be configured.

 An alternative fill color for marking text can be set under the miscellaneous tab of the text style editor.
 This is intended to be used together with style relations.

 The alignment of the text can now be set to left, centre or right under the Tabs tab in the text style editor.
 Up to 5 tabs can be configured this way, allowing you to create basic tabular layouts.

-With this option empty text elements can be excluded from rendering under the text style tab.
-This is the same behavior that you already know from text groups, but now on an element level.
+With this option, empty text elements can be excluded from rendering under the text style tab.
+This is the same behaviour that you already know from text groups, but now on an element level.

 The scaling of the minimum font size can be set to global or local under the tab general.
-The new "local" behavior scales the font size independantly from the surrounding font sizes, where as "global" would have shrunken the font sizes in lockstep.
+The new "local" behaviour scales the font size independently from the surrounding font sizes, where as "global" would have shrunken the font sizes in lockstep.